Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the TypeScript version 4.6.3.
+   Added support of the TypeScript version 4.7 RTM (please note: The 4.7 RTM release is also called '4.7.2').

    ====================
    POST-INSTALL ACTIONS